Eigensets and invariant sets of switching dynamical systems

-We use the standard notation: ${\rm co}\,(X), \, {\rm int}\, X, \, \partial X$, are, respectively, the convex hull, the interior, and the boundary of the set~$X$, $(\bx, \by)$ is the standard scalar product in~$\re^d$, $\rho(A)$ is the spectral radius of the matrix, i.e., the largest modulus of its eigenvalues.
-The norm is Euclidean, if the converse is not stated.
-The basis in~$\re^d$ is assumed to be fixed, and thus, we identify matrices with the corresponding linear operators.
+We use the standard notation: ${\rm co}\,(X), \, {\rm int}\, X, \, \partial X$ is, respectively, the convex hull, the interior, and the boundary of the set~$X$, $(\bx, \by)$ is the standard scalar product is~$\re^d$, $\rho(A)$ is the spectral radius of the matrix, i.e., the largest modulus of its eigenvalues.
+The default norm in~$\re^d$ is Euclidean.
+The basis in~$\re^d$ is assumed to be fixed, and thus, we identify matrices with the corresponding linear operators; $I$ denotes the identity matrix.
 We denote vectors by bold letters and scalars by standard letters.

-For linear switching system~(\ref{eq.lss}) with a control set~$\cA$ and for an arbitrary compact set~$M \subset \re^d$, the notation~$M_t$ denotes the set of points reachable from the set~$M$ in time~$t$.
-This means that the point~$\by$ belongs to~$M_t$ if and only if there exists a trajectory for which~$\bx(0) \in M, \bx(t) \, = \, \by$.
+For linear switching system~(\ref{eq.lss}) with a convex control set~$\cA$ and for an arbitrary compact set~$M \subset \re^d$, the notation~$M_t$ denotes the set of points reachable from the set~$M$ in time~$t$.
+Thus, for every~$\by \in \re^d$, we have~$\by \in M_t$ if and only if there exists a trajectory for which~$\bx(0) \in M, \bx(t) \, = \, \by$.
+We call~$M_t$ the {\em reachable set in time~$t$}.
 In particular,~$M_0=M$.
-We call~$M_t$ the reachability set in time~$t$.
-Note that all reachability sets are compact.
-Indeed, the boundedness is obvious and the closeness follows from the existence of solution of the following optimal control problem:

-Here the function~$\varphi$ is linear both in~$\bx$ and in the control variable~$A$, which takes values from a convex compact set; the objective function~$f_0$ is continuous and convex.
-Under these conditions, the solution exists (see, for instance,~\cite{F62}).
-Thus, if there exists a sequence of trajectories~$ \bx_k$ such that the points~$\bx_k(t)$ converge to some point~$\by$, then there exists a trajectory for which~$\bx(t) = \by$.
-We see that~$M_t$ is closed.
-Let us remark that many of the results obtained in this paper do not actually rely on the closeness of~$M_t$, the existence of converging sequences of trajectories suffices.
+Since the control set~$\cA$ is convex, it follows that all reachable sets are compact (see Remark~\ref{r.100} in Appendix).
+Actually, many of the results obtained in this paper do not actually rely on the closeness of~$M_t$, the existence of converging sequences of trajectories suffices.

-If~$\cA$ is not convex, then we denote by the reachability set~$M_t$ the closure of points reachable from~$M$ in time~$t$.
-It coincides with the reachability set for the system~${\rm co}(\cA)$, since any of its trajectories can be well approximated by trajectories of the system~$\cA$, see Remark~\ref{r.10}.
-In what follows we always assume that~$\cA$ is convex, unless otherwise stated.
+If~$\cA$ is not convex, then we denote by the reachable set~$M_t$ the closure of points reachable from~$M$ in time~$t$.
+It coincides with the reachable set for the system~${\rm co}(\cA)$, since any of its trajectories can be well approximated by trajectories of the system~$\cA$, see Remark~\ref{r.100}.
+By default we assume that~$\cA$ is convex and does not contain zero.